Status: Rare regular breeder south of Platte River Valley, rare casual elsewhere. Rare casual spring, summer, and fall visitor statewide.

 Prior to 1945, reports of breeding were limited to two incidences of hybridization with Western Kingbird, in Logan and Lancaster Cos (see Taxonomy), a pair with at least two young near Hastings, Adams Co in 1943 (Brooking 1943), and a nest with nestlings in Logan Co in 1944 (Glandon 1945).

 The incidence of nesting in Nebraska, at the northern edge of the breeding range, may be influenced by dry and wet precipitation cycles; the first 60 years of nesting records occurred in two periods, 1958-65 and 1989-91.
 Reports for the earlier period were of a pair in Gage Co observed 28 Jul-19 Aug 1958 which fledged young about 2 Aug (Sturmer 1959), a nest with young found in York Co (not Platte Co as cited by Ducey 1988) 16 Aug 1959 (Armstrong 1960), and a nest with eggshells below it found in Clay Co with birds observed in the area 1-26 Jun 1964 (Evans and Wolfe 1965).
 After a thirty-year gap with no known nesting, more recent breeding reports are of a pair which nested on a 15 m (50 ft) tall ballpark light standard in Cass Co in 1989 but abandoned the attempt 20 Jul (Cortelyou 1989), and adults seen with young in Cass Co 13-25 Aug 1991 (Morris 1992).
 An adult male associating with a shorter-tailed bird in Lancaster Co 16 Aug 1990 (Korpi 1991) may have bred in Nebraska.
+An instance of possible double-brooding was described by Mollhoff (2018).

 Beginning in 2002, nesting has been reported every year, comprising 25 occurrences, possibly influenced more by warming climate than precipitation cycles.
 These occurrences, as well as additional reports without evidence of nesting, suggest that this species is expected to breed anywhere south of the Platte River and east of the Panhandle, especially in counties north of the Kansas Flint Hills such as Gage, Jefferson, and Pawnee.